npg70/galbreath-old/README.md

 Found this by accident, [Archibald Galbraith](/people/galbraith-archibald-1865.md) buried at Kilkerran graveyard.

-## Duncan Galbreath b.
+## Donald Galbreath b.
 1804 / Flora Smith

-[Duncan Galbreath](/people/galbreath-donald-1804-flora-smith.md) and Flora Smith, both from Gigha, got married, had a few children, then moved to Campbeltown.
+[Donald Galbreath](/people/galbreath-donald-1804-flora-smith.md) and Flora Smith, both from Gigha, got married, had a few children, then moved to Campbeltown.